How to measure profitability: margin formulas and tips

 Where to find the numbers to calculate profitability

 You need three figures to calculate profitability: revenue, cost of goods sold, and total expenses.
-Find them in these locations:
+Here's where to find them in your financial records.

 If you use accounting software like Xero, these figures appear in your standard reports.
+You can also use an income statement template to organize the numbers.
 You can also pull them from your bank statements and receipts if you're tracking manually.

 How to calculate profitability with software